How to use The Fallacy Files

 The Fallacy Files contains a separate glossary file, which can be accessed directly from the Main Menu in the navigation pane to your left.
 However, the glossary is designed to be used from the files on individual fallacies.
 In each file, the first occurrence of each term which is listed in the glossary is linked directly to that glossary entry, so that you can consult the definition of an unfamiliar term simply by clicking on it.
 For example, the last word in the preceding paragraph is highlighted, as it may be unfamiliar to you.
 Click on it and you should be taken to its definition.
 Of course, since all of these definitions are gathered into a single file, and you may arrive at the glossary from many separate places, you will need to use the "BACK" button on your browser to return to the file you came from, including this one.

 If you fail to find information in The Fallacy Files, please check The Fallacy Files weblog, which can be accessed from the Main Menu in the navigation pane to your left.
 The weblog is also available in an RSS feed, which is also accessible from the Main Menu.
-This weblog includes examples drawn from the media, questions received from readers together with my responses, humorous headlines, logic puzzles, and book reviews.
-If the current weblog doesn't have what you're looking for, check the weblog archives, which are accessible from a dropdown menu just below the List of Fallacies in the lefthand navigation pane.
+This weblog includes examples drawn from the media, questions received from readers together with my responses, logic puzzles, notices of new books on fallacies and related topics, and occasional book reviews.
+If the current weblog doesn't have what you're looking for, check the weblog archives, which are accessible from a dropdown menu below the List of Fallacies in the lefthand navigation pane.

 Q & A